Updated May 30, 2023

 About Kunwar Singh

 Kunwar Singh (commonly known as Babu Kunwar Singh) was 80 years old when he fought against the British army in Bihar.
 Born in 1777, Veer Kunwar Singh was a great leader and military commander who fought during the 1857 Indian Rebellion.
-His dedication to his country is inspiring in itself, as he did not care about his age or health conditions and was ready to lead the army of soldiers.
+His dedication to his country is inspiring, as he did not care about his age or health conditions and was ready to lead the army of soldiers.

 Birth and Early Life of Kunwar Singh

 Kunwar Singh was the military commander in the Indian Rebellion of 1857.
 He was 80 years old during that time and had the same dedication and courage as a young soldier fighting for his country.
 He was the leader of the soldiers along with his brother Amar Singh and commander-in-chief, Hare Krishna Singh.
-He is not only known for his bravery but also for the genius tactics that he used to puzzle the British army.
+Kunwar Singh is not only known for his bravery but also for the genius tactics that he used to puzzle the British army.

 In 1857, the battle spread across western regions of India.
 Many rebels in nearby towns like Danapur, Chota Nagpur, Manbhum, Singhbhum, and Palamu fought along with Singh against the British forces.
 He led the rebellion in Bihar and was in charge of the soldiers stationed at Danapur on July 25, 1857.
 Two days later, he fortified the district headquarters at Arrah.
 He laid siege there till August 3.
 Major Vincent Eyre, a British officer, took Arrah back from Singh and raided Jagdishpur.